 Her research focuses on Austrian public law as well as comparative constitutional law (especially Latin America) and questions related to freedom of information and energy transition.

 Annemarie Hofer is a member of Professor Eisenberger’s team since May 2020.

-She is responsible for science management and science communication and is involved in various projects as coordinator as well as a researcher.
-Among those projects are the H2020 project “SCALINGS – Scaling up Co-creation: Pathways and challenges for socially robust innovation in Europe“, the H2020 project "ETAPAS - Ethical Technology Adaption in Public Administration Services", the project “REASON - Legal Requirements for statistical modelling”, funded by Land Steiermark and the H2020 project "EC2 - Energy Citizenship and Energy Communities for a Clean Energy Transition".
+Her responsibilities as science manager are the acquisition, the conception and the ongoing coordination of the projects within the department Eisenberger.
+Among those projects are the H2020 projects “SCALINGS – Scaling up Co-creation: Pathways and challenges for socially robust innovation in Europe“, "ETAPAS - Ethical Technology Adaption in Public Administration Services", and "EC2 - Energy Citizenship and Energy Communities for a Clean Energy Transition".

-Prior to her employment at the University of Graz, she worked for an international consultancy firm in the field of legal compliance and organisational development and at the University of Natural Resources and Life Sciences in Vienna, where she focused on data protection in citizen science projects.
+Prior to her employment at the University of Graz, she worked for an international consultancy firm in the fields of project management, compliance and organisational development.